theobald-software/theobald-software.github.io/content/_en/yunio/logs.md

 - Duration of the service run
 - State of the service run (*Running*, *FinishedErrors*, *FinishedNoErrors*)

-Click a service run to display the corresponding extraction log at the bottom of the menu (1).
+Click a service run to display the corresponding extraction log (1).

 ![yunIO-Logs](/img/content/yunio/yunIO-Run-Logs.png){:class="img-responsive"}